kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 1. A Java thread can be turned into a daemon thread after it has been started. **False**
 2. If a daemon thread in Java creates another thread, that child thread will **inherit the daemon status of its parent thread.**
 3. Why would you use daemon threads to handle continuous background tasks?
-- The daemon thread will not prevent the program from terminating when the main thread is finished.
+- The daemon thread will **not prevent the program from terminating when the main thread is finished**.
 4. Why can it be risky to use a daemon thread to perform a task that involves writing data to a log file?
 - The log file could be corrupted.
 - A daemon thread will be abruptly terminated when the main thread finishes.
 If that occurs during a write operation the file could be corrupted.